Ako City: Don’t Miss this Seaside Tranquil Escape on the Coast of Hyogo Prefecture

 Along the coast from Himeji and situated beside the Seto Inland Sea, you’ll find the lesser-known but just as spectacular Ako city.
 This trove of stunning sites includes castle ruins, hot springs with incomparable ocean views and engrossing activities that will keep you moving from place to place.
 Moreover, it is a historically significant city, known for its ties to the 47 ronin.
 Don’t let Ako City pass by your train window when venturing through.
 Stop off and leave your regrets behind.

 Local food tends to tell the story of a place and for Ako City, the pioneer of salt production, this couldn’t be true enough.
-The making of their salt dates back nearly 2,000 years and the city is a Japan Heritage site because of it.
+The making of their salt dates back nearly 1,800 years and the city is a Japan Heritage site because of it.
 For epicures, this extra kick delivers irresistible food.
-Head straight to Ako Ramen Membo, a restaurant with more than 100 years of experience in making shio ramen.
+Head straight to Ako Ramen Membo, a restaurant with many centuries of experience in making shio ramen.
 The piquant broth will compel you to hunt for more salty culinary delights.

 A hero’s shrine